 - Children under 7 years must slide with an adult.

-- Lifejackets are the only flotation device allowed.
+- Life jackets and children's puddle jumpers are the only flotation devices allowed.

 - Slide in sitting position only.

 - No alcohol is permitted.

-- Pets are allowed in the area, but they must be on a leash and cannot slide down the rock.
+- Pets are allowed in the area, but they must be on a leash and cannot slide.

 - To avoid congestion in the parking lot, no picnicking is allowed.
-Picnic areas are nearby at Pink Beds, four miles away.
+Picnic at nearby Pink Beds, four miles away.
+And find riverside tables nearby along US 276.

 Nearby Waterfalls & Hiking

 Find other swimming spots in Blue Ridge Mountains of NC.